Women in Tech Awards 2021 Finalist: Nour Rteil

 Our amazing colleague, Nour Rteil has been shortlisted for the 2021 ‘Software Engineer of the Year’ at the Women in Tech Excellence Awards for her critical work on the multiple award-winning Interact tool.
 We couldn’t be prouder!

-We caught up with Nour to talk about the Interact project, the award, and her advice for people in the tech industry.
+We caught up with Nour to talk about the Interact project, the award and her advice for people in the tech industry.

 What is Interact?

 Interact started as a research project between the University of East London and Techbuyer.
-The premise of the research was to investigate how to measure the efficiency of servers and optimize server refresh cycles.
+The premise of the research was to investigate how to measure the efficiency of servers and optimise server refresh cycles.
 After 2 years of research, hundreds of hours of experiments and a peer-reviewed IEEE paper, it was clear that the potential of this research was far too good to sit on.

 Using the findings of the initial research project, the Interact tool was designed to conduct component and rack-level analysis.
 This is then used to recommend vendor-neutral new and remanufactured solutions for your hardware.
 Its detailed reporting provides optimum solutions for cost, energy reduction and carbon savings.
-The tool is revolutionary in that it empowers business and data center managers to make decisions based on what matters most to them.
+The tool is revolutionary in that it empowers business and data centre managers to make decisions based on what matters most to them.

 Today, Interact is a sister company of Techbuyer and shares the common goal of providing sustainable IT solutions to reduce the environmental impact of the technology industry.
 Interact is making its mark as one of the most innovative and exciting new companies in the technology sector.
 Just last week Interact won the ‘UK Innovation and Entrepreneurship Award’ at the BCS UK IT Awards (also known as the Oscars for the IT sector).